injuredabr/injuredabrconnempathy/content/docs/chapter2/_index.md

 fashion consultant today.
 Who do I have the plessure with?
 (Validate Identity) Nice to meet you (NAME)!
 May I have your email account please?
 While I access into your account, How can I help you in this call?

+## Callback Handling Standards

+Hi (NAME).
+My Name is Abraham, calling on behaLf of (BRAND), you scheduled a callback while waiting on queue, thank you for your patiente!
+How may I assist you today?